abhikatoldtrafford/elevenlabs_convoreps/README.md

 # ConvoReps — Real-Time AI Phone Training

-ConvoReps is a real-time voice simulation system for training sales reps, job seekers, and English learners via phone.
+ConvoReps is a real-time voice simulation system for training sales representatives, job seekers, and English learners via phone.
 It uses Twilio, OpenAI (Whisper + GPT), and ElevenLabs to carry out full conversations over the phone with natural pacing and personality switching.

 ---

 ## 📞 Live Test Number

 **Amazon Connect → Twilio Bridge**
-Call this number to test system behavior and latency:
+Call this number to test system behavior and latency: +1 (336) 823-6243

-**+1 (336) 823-6243**

 ---